-I am very excited to join the team at Oregon Regenerative Medicine and to return to the Pacific Northwest.
+I am very excited to be a member of the Oregon Regenerative Medicine team since 2021.
 I consider myself to be an Oregonian, having moved to the state before I could walk and having completed all of my preparatory education in the Portland Metropolitan Area.

 After leaving Oregon to attend college in Eastern Washington, I returned to Portland to complete a degree in Naturopathic Medicine in 2006.
 Upon completing my doctorate I helped establish a clinic and practiced Naturopathic Medicine for several years in Lake Oswego before deciding to go back to school to obtain my Allopathic Medical Degree.

-After 8 wonderful years in Southern California, I have completed my MD and residency in Physical Medicine & Rehabilitation (PM&R) at the Loma Linda University School of Medicine (July, 2021), and I am pleased to return home to Oregon, the place where I met my amazing wife (Ivonne) and to the state in which my 3 beautiful children (Luna, Diego, and Eliana) were born.
+After 8 wonderful years in Southern California, I completed my MD and residency in Physical Medicine & Rehabilitation (PM&R) at the Loma Linda University School of Medicine (July, 2021), and was pleased to return home to Oregon, the place where I met my amazing wife (Ivonne) and to the state in which my 3 beautiful children (Luna, Diego, and Eliana) were born.